-Also, Dr. Feinman is the author of a new book in August 2015, entitled "Assassinations, Threats, and the American Presidency: From Andrew Jackson to Barack Obama", (Rowman Littlefield Publishers), and is being interviewed about the book for an hour by Brian Lamb of C-Span.
+Also, Dr. Feinman is the author of a new book in August 2015, entitled "Assassinations, Threats, and the American Presidency: From Andrew Jackson to Barack Obama", (Rowman Littlefield Publishers), and was interviewed about the book for an hour by Brian Lamb of C-Span.
 This interview can be viewed at www.c-span.org/video?400278-1/qa-ronald-feinman.
 For more information regarding his book view this recent article at www.sun-sentinel.com/news/politics/fl-presidential-candidate-assassinations-author-20151125-story.html To hear his WLRN interview go to http://wlrn.org/post/assassinations-threats-and-american-presidency

 American Politics Since 1750

 Adjunct Professor of History at Florida Atlantic University Since 1989